 This is an accordion element with a series of buttons that open and close related content panels.

 What is the Undergraduate Symposium?

-- For more directions on the process, read through the symposium webpage.
+- For more information visit the symposium webpage.

 - For everything you need to know about how to prepare for your presentation before and for the day of the symposium click here.

 - Read the first page for instructions on how to complete the application.